 NGS allows the sequencing of millions of DNA strands at once, rather than a single strand.
 This technology has dramatically accelerated the advancement of sequencing and has led to the ability to sequence whole genomes and therefore match individual genomes with disease traits, ultimately enhancing personalised medicine.
 NGS allows the ability to focus on small strands of DNA in high volumes to help enable deeper understanding of the effects on DNA from cancers and other diseases.
 NGS projects are typically larger but fewer in number, bespoke, more specialised, individually priced and of higher value than Sanger Sequencing projects.
 Clients initially utilising Sanger Sequencing will often progress to NGS services as their projects develop, presenting a cross-selling opportunity within the business unit.
 NGS projects are typically outsourced to SourceBio because clients are lacking either the latest equipment or staff who are trained to use the technology to create the required data response for their research.
 SourceBio’s team have the ability to run basic high volume tests as well as more complex higher value tests.

-The Stability Storage business unit comprises four offerings: Stability Storage Services, Manufacture, Service and Validation and Analytical Testing Services primarily for the purpose of shelf life testing.
+The Stability Storage business unit comprises two offerings: Stability Storage Services and Service and Validation primarily for the purpose of shelf life testing.

-The largest of these offerings is Stability Storage Services.
-SourceBio delivers outsourced temperature and humidity controlled environment storage services for stability trials at all ICH specified conditions as well as at bespoke conditions as required.
+Within Stability Storage Services, SourceBio delivers outsourced temperature and humidity controlled environment storage services for stability trials at all ICH specified conditions as well as at bespoke conditions as required.
 Environmentally controlled Stability Storage is the gateway for a number of products to be released and to stay on the market.
 These products range from drug products, medical devices, consumer products and packaging.
 In addition, SourceBio offers photostability testing capabilities, biologic storage and contingency storage for customer disaster recovery purposes.
 SourceBio is well established in this market having been providing stability storage solutions for over 30 years through accredited facilities in Rochdale, UK.
 The Group has recently invested in additional capacity in the Tramore facility and relocated to a larger site in San Diego to support future growth.

 The Group also provides Service and Validation services to established clients which have previously purchased and installed SourceBio equipment.
 These services comprise regular and periodic servicing and testing of installed storage equipment at customer premises to ensure adherence to relevant regulatory standards.
 The Company also provides a 24-hour call-out service for clients to rectify any issues with performance and to keep the equipment running at optimum levels of performance to meet the strict regulations under which clients’ high value products are stored.